 File Completion Requirements

-Submit Accuplacer and Wonderlic test scores (both can be taken in our Testing Center)
+Submit Accuplacer test scores (can be taken in our Testing Center)

 Submit an official copy of your high school transcript or GED scores.